julienv3/github-notifications/README.md

 You can update said token through the `>GitHub Notifications: Update token` command in VS Code.

+**Too many notifications?** Tweak settings to see less of them based on a cap or time range!

 ## Release Notes

+### 0.0.9

+Add "notificationsSince" and "notificationCap" settings.

 ### 0.0.8